-(23) "Premises" means the area of land to which a person has legal or equitable rights of possession, use and control.

-(24) "Proper enclosure" means a securely enclosed and locked pen or structure, suitable to prevent the entry of young children and designed to prevent the animal from escaping.
+- (24) "Premises" means the area of land to which a person has legal or equitable rights of possession, use and control. - (25) "Private Property" means property privately owned, and the animal owner does note have permission for the animal to be on the privately held property.
+This does not include private property in which the property owner or person in control of the property has explicitly or impliedly consented to the presence of the animal. - (256) "Proper enclosure" means a securely enclosed and locked pen or structure, suitable to prevent the entry of young children and designed to prevent the animal from escaping.
 Such pen or structure shall have secure sides and a secure top, and shall also provide protection from the elements for the animal.
-An animal that is securely confined indoors is also within a "proper enclosure."

-(25) "Quarantine area" means any area defined by, but not limited to, a veterinarian, physician, public health official or animal control officer, where, for a specified period of time, a dog is to be kept separated from other animals or people.

-(26) "Secure dog shelter" means a dog shelter that agrees to accept a dog and that agrees to the following conditions:

-(A) Not to release the dog from the shelter for the rest of the dog's natural life;

-(B) Not to allow the dog to come into contact with the general public for the rest of the dog's natural life;

-(C) To indemnify and hold the City harmless from any and all future liability including any and all claims, demands, damages, liabilities, causes, suits or action of any kind or nature whatsoever relative to past or future care and custody of the dog and to the dog's future behavior;
+An animal that is securely confined indoors is also within a "proper enclosure." - (267) "Quarantine area" means any area defined by, but not limited to, a veterinarian, physician, public health official or animal control officer, where, for a specified period of time, a dog is to be kept separated from other animals or people. - (28) "Reckless Disregard" an act of proceeding to do something with a conscious awareness of danger, indifferent to any potential consequences of so doing. - (279) "Secure dog shelter" means a dog shelter that agrees to accept a dog and that agrees to the following conditions: - (A) Not to release the dog from the shelter for the rest of the dog's natural life; - (B) Not to allow the dog to come into contact with the general public for the rest of the dog's natural life; - (C) To indemnify and hold the City harmless from any and all future liability including any and all claims, demands, damages, liabilities, causes, suits or action of any kind or nature whatsoever relative to past or future care and custody of the dog and to the dog's future behavior;

-(D) To notify the City if the shelter goes out of business or can no longer keep the dog and to abide by the City's disposition instructions.

-(27) "Securely enclosed and locked" means a pen or structure which has secure sides and a secure top suitable to prevent the entry of young children and designed to prevent the animal from escaping.
-If the pen or structure has no bottom secured to the sides, then the sides must be embedded in the ground no less than one foot.

-(28) "Serious physical injury" means any physical injury which creates a substantial risk of death or causes permanent loss or protracted impairment of any bodily organ or function, or substantial disfigurement.

-(29) "Severe injury" means any physical injury that results in broken bones or disfiguring lacerations requiring multiple sutures or cosmetic surgery.

-(30) "Tag" means a prenumbered metal or plastic identification license sold to an owner/custodian for a specific pet animal.
-Rabies identification or other identification may not be substituted or accepted in lieu of a license tag.

-(31) "Tattoo" means a predesignated identification number inked into the inside of the ear, lip or flank of the dog.

-(32) "Unconfined" means not securely confined indoors or in a securely enclosed and locked pen or structure upon the premises of the person owning, harboring, or having the care of the animal.
+- (D) To notify the eCity if the shelter goes out of business or can no longer keep the dog and to abide by the eCity's disposition instructions. - (2830) "Securely enclosed and locked" means a pen or structure which has secure sides and a secure top suitable to prevent the entry of young children and designed to prevent the animal from escaping.
+If the pen or structure has no bottom secured to the sides, then the sides must be embedded in the ground no less than one foot. - (2931) "Serious physical injury" means any physical injury which creates a substantial risk of death or causes permanent loss or protracted impairment of any bodily organ or function, or substantial disfigurement. - (302) "Severe injury" means any physical injury that results in broken bones or disfiguring lacerations requiring multiple sutures or cosmetic surgery. - (313) "Tag" means a prenumbered metal or plastic identification license sold to an owner/custodian for a specific pet animal.
+Rabies identification or other identification may not be substituted or accepted in lieu of a license tag. - (324) "Tattoo" means a predesignated identification number inked into the inside of the ear, lip or flank of the dog. - (35) "Unaltered" any animal that is not spayed or neutered. - (336) "Unconfined" means not securely confined indoors or in a securely enclosed and locked pen or structure upon the premises of the person owning, harboring, or having the care of the animal.
 (Ord.
+2018-037 § 1 (part), 2018: Ord.
+2018-021 § 1 (part), 2018: Ord.
 2005-69 § 1 (part), 2005).